yitaozh/yitaozh.github.io/source/_posts/1644-Lowest-Common-Ancestor-of-a-Binary-Tree-II.md

 ## Hints/Notes

-* We need to check all nodes, so it's postorder traverse
+* It's possible that the nodes don't exist, so we need to check every node, so it's postorder traverse

 ## Solution